gudbergur/appnginpinger/README.md

 **Extremely basic pinger/web monitor meant to run on Google App Engine**

 After www.wasitup.com was taken offline I needed a simple pinger/web monitor to watch my websites and notify me if anything goes wrong.
-I think App Engine is a great no-maintenance platform to run a simple service like this.
+I think App Engine is a great no-maintenance platform to setup and run a simple service like this.

 Install
 -----